Smith Joya vs Rockaway Sunglasses Review

 Because the Smith Joya and Rockaway were clearly designed at the same time and so similarly, it is hard to declare a real winner.
 The Joya scored slightly higher because it provides better coverage, which is beneficial to anglers.
 That’s why it’s our top pick for women out of all the Smith fishing sunglasses.

-Side of smith joya sunglasses on bench
+Side of Smith Joya sunglasses on bench

 In our opinion, the Joy has a slight edge on the Rockaway because it has a bit better coverage.